robshelly/pko-website/content/en/docs/concepts/package-configuration.md

 1. **Update the Application Configuration:**

-   Update the configuration of your application, modify the data in the `myapp-config` ConfigMap.
+   Update the configuration of your application and modify the data in the `myapp-config` ConfigMap.

    Example:

    ```yaml
    apiVersion: v1
    kind: ConfigMap